nilp-amin/METR4202_09/README.md

 # Launch Tutorial

-To launch the files, the following code needs to be executed
+To launch the files, first make sure to be in the catkin workspace,

+`catkin build`

+`source devel/setup.bash`

 `roslaunch master_launch scara_home.launch`